Astroparticle and particle physics at ultra-high energy: results from the Pierre Auger Observatory: Introduction

 The Pierre Auger Observatory \cite{nim} has collected data for more than 15 years, accumulating the world’s largest exposure to ultrahigh energy cosmic rays (UHECRs).
 Extensive air showers induced by CR-interactions in the atmosphere are observed using 24 fluorescence telescopes (FD) and a surface detector (SD1500) consisting of 1600 water Cherenkov stations distributed over an area of $3000$~km$^2$ at mutual distance of $1500$~m.
 Three more FD telescopes and a denser array of 61 detectors (SD750) are deployed in the North-Western part of the Observatory, covering $27$~km$^2$, to extend the measurements to lower energies.
 Using the FD technique, we can measure the nearly calorimetric energy deposited in the atmosphere by the electromagnetic component of the EAS.
-The contribution of the invisible energy (carried on by muons and neutrinos) is then added based on a data-driven method, to obtain the total energy of the primary.
-Exploiting the correlation of the SD energy estimator (the particle density at 1 km from the shower core, corrected by the attenuation) with the FD energy in hybrid events, i.e. those detected by both the SD and the FD, we obtain the energy scale of the Observatory and a calibration of all SD events in an almost model independent way.
+The contribution of the so-called "invisible energy" (carried on by muons and neutrinos) is then added based on a data-driven method, to obtain the total energy of the primary.
+The energy calibration is obtained exploiting the correlation of the SD energy estimator (the particle density at 1 km from the shower core, corrected by the attenuation) with the FD energy in hybrid events, i.e. those detected by both the SD and the FD.
+The calibration can then be applied to all SD events in an almost model independent way.
 The FD energy resolution amounts to about 8\%, the overall systematic uncertainty on the energy scale to 14\% \cite{calen}.